-Winston-Salem Writers’ 4th annual 10-Minute Play Contest is open to North Carolina residents only, including full-time students in a North Carolina school.
-Three winning plays will be chosen, and produced in a ‘staged reading’ format on April 12, 2014.
+Winston-Salem Writers’ 5th annual 10-Minute Play Contest is open to North Carolina residents only, including full-time students in a North Carolina school.
+Three winning plays will be chosen, and produced in a ‘staged reading’ format on April 17, 2015.
+We strongly suggest that each contestant reserve that date to attend the staged reading, should their play be selected as a winner.
 This event celebrates the author, and offers a forum for commentary that will develop the play and the playwright’s repertoire.
-We strongly suggest that each contestant reserve Saturday, April 12, 2014 to attend the staged reading, should their play be selected as a winner.

 - Each entry must be original and previously unpublished.

 - The script should be presented in the format outlined below.